-EFG-Hermes Plans Asset Sales After Deal With QInvest Collapses
+EFG-Hermes Plans Asset Sales as Deal With QInvest Collapses

 “It will be hard for QInvest to build an investment banking platform that the EFG deal could have offered,” Jaap Meijer, Dubai-based director of equity research at Arqaam Capital, said yesterday in a telephone interview.
 “EFG will now try to protect its bottom line, while QInvest will probably focus on its key strength, which is commercial banking.”

-EFG-Hermes plans to sell “non-core” assets as it seeks to cut costs to 500 million Egyptian pounds ($72 million) in 2014 from an estimated 780 million pounds in 2013.
+The investment bank said it plans to sell some units and cut costs to 500 million Egyptian pounds ($72 million) in 2014 from an estimated 780 million pounds this year.

 “We aim to shed those assets over the coming period and return most of the cash generated from those sales to our shareholders, all while preserving a well-capitalized balance sheet,” as part of plans to focus on shareholder returns, it said.
-The investment bank had planned to pay stockowners a four- pound cash dividend a share as part of the QInvest deal.
+The investment bank had planned to pay stockowners a 4 pound a share cash dividend as part of the QInvest deal.

-QInvest last month named Michael Katounas as head of investment banking.
+Last month the Qatari bank also named Michael Katounas as head of investment banking.
 Katounas was previously with Credit Suisse Group AG.
 QInvest also in March hired Nasser Mahmoud, who previously worked with QNB Capital and Barclays Capital, for its investment banking team.